AngelRionCervi/VengarlJs/README.md

 ### 1. Installation

-Instal the library `npm install @elonbezos/vengarljs`.
+Instal the library `npm install vengarljs`.

 ### 2. Create a component